Returns the named element in the visual tree of an instantiated ControlTemplate.

 Return ValueType: System.Windows.DependencyObject

 The requested element.
-May be Nothing if no element of the requested name exists.
+May be a null reference (Nothing in Visual Basic) if no element of the requested name exists.

 Templates in WPF have a self-contained namescope.
 This is because templates are re-used, and any name defined in a template cannot remain unique when multiple instances of a control each instantiate its template.
 Call the method to return references to objects that come from the template after it is instantiated.
 You cannot use the FrameworkElement.FindName method to find items from templates because FrameworkElement.FindName acts in a more general scope, and there is no connection between the ControlTemplate class itself and the instantiated template once it is applied.